faq · 33 answers

 Connectors are read-only by default.
 Writes happen through a separate agent-actions surface that requires explicit approval per action, allowlist enforcement on the recipient or target, and per-policy rate limits.
 Read scopes and write scopes are requested separately so a workspace can adopt Pulse for retrieval first and enable agent actions later.What if a tool we use isn't on the list?

 Three options.
-(1) The Push API on Enterprise lets a customer pipeline arbitrary data in via signed webhooks.
-(2) Self-hosted MCP bridges run a connector inside the customer's VPC with mTLS back to Pulse.
-(3) For high-priority asks the Pulse team prioritizes new connectors on the roadmap based on customer demand.
+(1) The Push API lets you send any data in over HTTPS, authenticated with a bearer API key that has write scope.
+(2) A self-hosted bridge to run a connector inside your own VPC, connecting back to Pulse over an encrypted authenticated link, is on the roadmap, not yet shipped.
+(3) For high-priority asks the Pulse team prioritizes new connectors based on customer demand.
 Tell us what you need on /contact.Can Pulse use my company's existing search index?

 Pulse does not depend on an upstream search index.
-It builds its own typed graph from source content.
-That said, Pulse's MCP server can be called by any agent that already speaks the Anthropic Agent Skills standard, so a team's existing assistants can query Pulse without ripping out anything they already have.
+It builds its own structured picture from your source content.
+That said, Pulse's MCP server can be called by any AI tool you already use, so your existing assistants can query Pulse without ripping out anything you already have.

 Security and trust